-The Environment Agency are working together with the Vale of White Horse District Council, Oxfordshire County Council and the Thames Regional Flood and Coastal Committee to find ways to reduce flooding in Abingdon.
-The Environment Agency are in the early stages of investigating an option to put a flood storage area at Abingdon Common.
-Work is continuing to progress a number of design options including a flood storage area, property level products and natural flood management measures.
+The Environment Agency are working in partnership with the Vale of White Horse District Council, Oxfordshire County Council and the Thames Regional Flood and Coastal Committee to find ways to reduce flooding in Abingdon.
+The Environment Agency have been investigating a number of design options including a flood storage area at Abingdon Common, property level products and natural flood management measures.

 The Rivers Ock, Thames, Stert and the Sandford Brook all contribute to flooding in Abingdon.
 In July 2007 over 400 residential properties and 20 commercial properties flooded internally.
 In 2017 the Environment Agency built a flood wall to reduce flood risk to St Helen’s Mill.
 They have temporary defences available to deploy in Potenger Way, Tower Close, Meadowside and Hermitage Road.
 They have also carried out modelling and surveying, and ground investigation work.

 The Environment Agency have been working on the design of a potential flood storage area at Abingdon Common to help reduce flooding in Abingdon.
 Abingdon Common is to the west of the A34, between Abingdon and Marcham.

 The Environment Agency have now carried out further ground investigation work, used the latest modelling results and taken on board feedback from the public drop-in earlier in the year.
 With this combined information they have developed a more detailed design for a flood storage area.

 Having done this, more detail is now known about the works and materials needed.
 It was initially thought possible to build the embankment on the existing ground.
 The results of the surveys have found this would not be possible.
 Instead it will be necessary to excavate down and build foundations for the embankment.
 The amount of clay material for the embankment is much more than previously estimated and will have to be brought in.